EliottPal/Dashboard_2020/README.md

   - User public playlists
 - Github Service:
   - Repository last 30 pushs
   - User public repositories
-  (Note that for this service, if you can't sign in, just try again or try to sign out from actual github session and test again few seconds after)
+  (Note that for this service, if you can't sign in, try to sign out from actual github session and try again few seconds after)
 - Weather (No service):
   - Current weather for a city
 - Money (No service):